MailOnline/json-schema-test/README.md

 });

 function afterEachFunc(result) {
-  // result is an object with properties: validator, schema, data, valid, errors
+  // result is an object with properties:
+  //   validator, schema, data,
+  //   valid (validation result), expected (expected validation result),
+  //   errors (array of errors or null), passed (true if valid == expected)

+  // you can do some additional validation and logging
   // ...
-}
+  console.log(res);

+  // Pass option log == false to prevent default error logging

+  // If result.passed is false the test will fails after this function returns }
 ```